 Lake life with the family in Kelowna is hard to beat.
 Delicious fresh fruit from the market, boating on Okanagan Lake, and tasty ice cream.

-If you can't make it to the Kelowna Farmers' & Crafters' Market on Saturday, don't worry, there is another chance on Sunday on St. Paul Street downtown.
+If you can't make it to the Kelowna Farmers' & Crafters' Market on Saturday, don't worry, there is another chance on Sunday, downtown on Bernard Avenue.

-After the stop at the farmer's market, an easy walk down Bernard's wide sidewalks is all it takes to get to the marina.
+After the stop at the farmer's market, an easy walk down Bernard Avenue's wide sidewalks is all it takes to get to the marina.
 (For some great gift ideas, check out Mosaic Books while you're downtown).

 With boat rentals available, Downtown Marina allows you to get on the water from the heart of downtown.